switcherapi/switcher-management/src/assets/documentation/libjava.md

 </br>

 ### Version Log
+- 1.0.6: Updated depencencies & new features
+	- Updated dependency jersey-hk2 from 2.28 to 2.31
+	- Updated dependency commons-net from 3.3 to 3.6.
+	- Updated dependency commons-lang3 from 3.8.1 to 3.10.
+	- Updated dependency gson from 2.8.5 to 2.8.6.
+	- Added execution log to Switcher.
+	- Added bypass metrics and show detailed criteria evaluation options to Switcher objects.
+- 1.0.5: Security patch - Jersey has been updated - 2.28 to 2.31
+- 1.0.4: Added Numeric Validation
+- 1.0.3: Security patch - Log4J has been updated - 2.13.1 to 2.13.3
 - 1.0.2:
     - Improved performance when loading snapshot file.
     - Snapshot file auto load when updated.